Barcode Automation, inc. is the leading manufacturer of Barcode Readers and Decals for Vehicle Access Control and Automatic Vehicle Identification.

 1998

 We determined that sources for the special decals required for Vehicle Access Control were very slow, overly expensive and delivered marginal quality.
-So we were off on another mission, researching, testing, rejecting, more researching, testing, etc... until we found the perfect source for decals.
-A source that delivers in 4 to 6 days, not 4 to 6 weeks, at a much lower price, and near perfect quality.
+So we were off on another mission, researching, testing, rejecting, more researching, testing, etc... until we developed our own printing process.

-Armed with the BA-200 Reader and quality decals we set out to become the leading manufacturer of barcode equipment for Automatic Vehicle Identification.
+Armed with the BA-200 Reader and our own quality decals, we set out to become the leading manufacturer of barcode readers and decals for Automatic Vehicle Identification.

 -